The transition from baby teeth to adult teeth is generally a painless affair.

 Just because baby teeth will fall out in future does not mean that you can neglect oral care at this stage.
 Baby teeth are just as important as permanent teeth; they play a very important part in dental development.

-The lower primary front teeth usually erupt first, so they are also the first to fall out.
+The lower front baby teeth are usually the first to fall out.
 This is followed by the lateral incisors (right next to the central incisors), and then the first molar, second molar and canine (cuspid) teeth.

 All of the baby teeth should fall out by the time your child turns 12 years old.
 This means that between the ages of 6 and 12, your child will have a mix of both baby teeth and adult teeth in his or her mouth.